laravel-frontend-presets/zurb-foundation/README.md

-# Laravel 5.5.x Front-end Preset For Zurb Foundation
+# Zurb Foundation Frontend Preset For Laravel Framework 5.5 and Up

 Preset for Zurb Foundation 6 scaffolding on new Laravel 5.5.x project.